yarkinatac/yarkinatac.github.io/README.md

 # yarkinatac.github.io

-Here is my Midterm project for the SE3355
+Here is my Midterm project for the SE3355.
+I used to github pages for the deploy the my project and [my project](https://getbootstrap.com/)

 The project contains HTML, CSS and Javascript files.
 I used Bootstrap [here is the link](https://getbootstrap.com/)